BradyBolton/coast-fire-calculator/README.md

 * You're saving money up until the day you retire: red line only (blue line is infinitesimal)
 * Your retirement goal is unrealistic and you will fall short of that goal: no graph (but it would technically be all red)

 If you like this but want something more polished I would check out [this guy](https://walletburst.com/tools/).
+There is a lot of nuance to the discussion of coast FIRE, and I think [Die with Zero](https://www.diewithzerobook.com/welcome) expresses the most common counter-argument to extreme FIRE.
+A coast FIRE strategy can be a decent balance between pragmatic nest-egg building and spending on yourself 'in the now'.
+You can turn the "boring middle" into an "exciting middle".

 ## To run